bryce-wong/webtoon_comments/webtoon_analysis.md

 Webtoon Analysis
 ================
 Bryce Wong
-May 10, 2019
+May 14, 2019

 ### Exploratory analysis of the Webtoon Comment data

-First reading in the data (updated as of April 24, 2019 - this was run BEFORE episode \#55 had been posted):
+First reading in the data (updated as of May 10, 2019 - this was run BEFORE episode \#55 had been posted):

 ``` r
 webtoons_data = read_csv(file = "./data/comments_may_10.csv")